You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Turkey, right?

 Robinhood is a modern and easy-to-use investment app from the US, which has introduced the concept of commission-free trading in financial products such as stocks and ETFs.

-Want to know if the Robinhood app is available in Turkey, its expansion plans, and the alternatives available in Turkey?
+Want to know if the Robinhood app is available in Turkey, its expansion plans, and the best alternative available in Turkey?
 We’ve got you covered!

 What is Robinhood?